ringcentral/integration-blog/_posts/2019-04-09-spring-security-in-action.md

 ```

 ### VI.
 UserDetailService
 UserDetailService is the core interface which loads user-specific data.
-We mast realize loadUserByUsername() function to locate user and user's role.
+We must realize loadUserByUsername() function to locate user and user's role.

 ### VII.
-Rest APIs
+REST APIs
-Once all authoritioin configure has been finished, you can enjoy your developing.
+Once all the authorization configurations have been finished, you can start to enjoy developing your project.
 To control your role and access you can simply add @PreAuthorize("hasAuthority('ADMIN_USER')") in your rest api declaration.
 ```java
 @RequestMapping(value = "/users", method = RequestMethod.GET)
 @PreAuthorize("hasAuthority('ADMIN_USER')") //user with ADMIN_USER role have this access.